-Having a popup picnic is a huge trend right now.
-Whether you’re planning one for a birthday, a bridal shower, a proposal, a just plain get-together, or anything in between, popup picnics are a great way to get outside and have a luxury experience while feeling relaxed and enjoying some great bites.
+Having a luxury picnic, whether it’s for a picnic date or another occasion, is a huge trend right now.
+These types of aesthetic picnics are planned for a birthday, a bridal shower, a proposal, a just plain get-together, or anything in between, popup picnics are a great way to get outside and have a luxury experience while feeling relaxed and enjoying some great bites.
 With the trend popping up heavily on the West Coast, it is not something that cannot be done on the East Coast, and in Philly, I had the pleasure of having a Philly popup picnic that made me feel luxurious and oh-so-special.

 Like many popup picnics, you may be able to book a popup picnic that comes with a few bites and drinks, but many often tell you to bring your own food.
 They focus on the setup and the decor, but the food and drink is something that they’ll leave to you.

 When it comes to planning your meal for your little popup picnic, I suggest getting fresh and light food.
 Start with some fresh fruit, precut so you don’t have to worry about much mess later.
 I am one that loves strawberries, grapefruit, and grapes.
 You can also see what unique fruits you can find in local markets around Philly and maybe even finding fruits that match your aesthetic – a dragonfruit would have gone great with this set-up.
 If you’re looking for something a little more substantial, sandwiches and/or charcuterie boards are always a great go-to.
 I suggest getting your board from Charcuterie Chic – a Philly & South Jersey business that creates immaculate boards for every occasion.

 And of course, don’t forget dessert.
 I suggest smaller dessert options like brownies or cookies.
 I would stay away from anything that would melt since it won’t last long from putting it into the basket to making it out through the meal while laying out catching some sunrays.